munificent/craftinginterpreters/book/statements-and-state.md

 block       = "{" declaration* "}" ;
 ```

 Pretty straightforward.
-As usual, before we can start parsing this, we need a
+As usual, before we can parse this, we need a syntax
-syntax tree to parse it into:
+tree to parse it into:

 ^code block-ast (1 before, 1 after)

 <span name="generate">It</span> contains the list of statements that are inside
 the block.
 Parsing is straightforward too.
-Like other statements, we can detect
+Like other statements, we detect the
-the beginning of a block by its leading token -- in this case the `{`.
+beginning of a block by its leading token -- in this case the `{`.
 In the
 `statement()` method, we add:

 <aside name="generate">